hdg204/DNANexus_GRS/README.md

 This repository contains a function to calculate a genetic risk score in the UK Biobank cohort, using the DNA Nexus platform.
 It contains one function, Calculate_GRS.R, which takes one input, a file with a list of chromosome, base pair, other allele, effect allele, and weight, and returns a data frame with two columns, eid and grs.
 Please note that it takes about 20 minutes to compile a GRS on the default DNA Nexus settings.
 Most of this time is spent extracting SNPs from the BGEN files.

+Important notes:

-If any SNPs are missing, it will just exclude them and not tell you about it.
+* If any SNPs are missing, it will just exclude them and not tell you about it.
 I'm working on it.
+* SNPs must be entered in chr bp format, and must be in build 37.
+This is to match the index bgen files stored on the DNA Nexus RAP

 ## Example script